DataDog/pupernetes/README.md

 A systemd environment.

+Physical resources:
+* 4GB of memory is recommended
+* 5GB of free disk space for the binaries and the container images

 ### Development

 Setup a linux environment for running `pupernetes`. **This is only a suggested environment for running pupernetes.
 You could also create a VM using Vagrant (not yet documented here).**